Codeception/Codeception/docs/08-Customization.md

 Once you've implemented a simple extension class, you can require it in `tests/_bootstrap.php`, load it with Composer's autoloader defined in `composer.json`, or store the class inside `tests/_support`dir.

-You can then enable it in `codeception.yml`:
+You can then enable it in `codeception.yml`

 ```yaml
 extensions:
     enabled: [MyCustomExtension]
 ```

+Extensions can also be enabled per suite inside suite configs (like `acceptance.suite.yml`) and for a specific environment.

 ### Configuring Extension